Aayush Kumar

 Aayush Kumar, Daniel Prol, Amin Alipour, Sruti Srinivasa Ragavan

-arXiv Pre-print
+Pre-print

 A mixed methods study comparing how CS2 students learn programming concepts using LLMs versus traditional online methods, examining information gathering approaches and outcomes across both scenarios.

-arXiv Pre-print
+Pre-print

 Trust in Generative AI among Students: An Exploratory Study